spyder-ide/spyder-docs/STYLEGUIDE.md

 ..
 Note::

    This is a note.

 ```

 ## Images/Figures

 - Lower case file names and extensions, separate with hyphens, 3-character extensions
 - For ease of visibility, images should be either full width, or 500 px if appropriate
 - Use PNG for all images, except photographs over 100-200 KB as a PNG (use moderately compressed JPEG); avoid sizes above 2000 x 2000 or below 1000 x 1000 if full width, or half of each if half width
-- GIFs should be compressed to 5 frames/s and should target a length of around 5-10 seconds, and be 500 px unlesss needed to illustrate a more complex or important subject
+- GIFs should be compressed to 5 frames/s, should target a length of around 5-10 seconds, and should be either 690 px or 500 px, depending on the subject
 - Always include alt text describing the content of the image
-- No line break before, one line break ("|") after an image/GIF if it is at the end of a section
+- Add a break element (`|`) after an image/GIF if it is followed by a new section

 ## Writing (All Languages)